 Here’s a video that explains it better than I can:

 Here’s the problem in a nutshell.
-People tend to think of “infinite” as “representing all possible combinations” and that’s an incorrect assumption.
+People tend to think of “infinite” as “representing all possible combinations,” and that’s an incorrect assumption.
 Say, for example, that we had the repeating sequence 1, 0, 11, 0, 111, 0, 1111, 0 … and so on.
 That sequence is infinite and non-repeating.
-But you can easily prove that it does not contain all possible number combinations.
+However, you can easily prove that it does not contain all possible number combinations.

-However then you have a different, “multi universe” problem.
+However, you will have a different “multi universe” problem.
 If you assume that all possible combinations exist within pi, that means that Macbeth does.
 As well as Macbeth with a happy ending, Macbeth as a cat, Romeo and Juliet where they’re both transgender and live happily ever after, and, yes, even the complete works of the Earl of Oxford.
-Literally, every combination possible whether they make sense or not.
-You would be able to provably state that they are in there, but you would not be able to extract that them out in order to find the next great work of English literature.
-So then it literally has no value at all.
+Literally, every combination is possible, whether they make sense or not.
+You could probably state that they are in there, but you would not be able to extract them to find the subsequent great works of English literature.
+So then, it literally has no value at all.

-On a completely different note, my daughter won her school’s Pi memorization contest when it was her turn a couple years ago, now her younger brother is up.
+On a completely different note, my daughter won her school’s Pi memorization contest when it was her turn a couple of years ago, and now her younger brother is up.
 Hope he successfully defends her title!
-I’ll have to let everybody know how it goes, since I’m scheduling this in advance 🙂
+I’ll have to let everybody know how it goes since I’m scheduling this in advance 🙂

 Conclusion

-I see this question come up periodically, and I don’t think that we’ve covered it recently so I wanted to make sure we had something to say about the subject.
-No, as of right now we do not have proof that the digits of pi contain the works of Shakespeare.
+I see this question come up periodically, and I don’t think that we’ve covered it recently, so I wanted to make sure we had something to say about the subject.
+No, as of right now, we do not have proof that the digits of pi contain Shakespeare’s works.
 Or any other string of significant length.
 But it’s fun to think about, isn’t it?
 If this question even occurred to you in the first place, you’ve got some geek in you!
 Welcome to the club.

 Happy Pi Day, everybody!